 A breezy breakfast is served daily in the lounge area by the pool – breakfast can be served as room service, too (for an extra charge) or the hotel can arrange a private chef if you'd like a gourmet lunch or dinner in your bungalow.

-A selection of drinks, including three locally made wines, is available from the restaurant area, but you’re more likely to make the two-minute stroll into Trancoso, which has plenty of tempting watering holes.
+A selection of drinks is available to buy in your villa, including three locally made wines, but you’re more likely to make the two-minute stroll into Trancoso, which has plenty of tempting watering holes.

 Etnia only serves breakfast, from 8.30 until 11am.